DxsSucuk/Titanfall-3-Project/README.md

 Known Issues:
 - Special actions like jump and dash do not trigger sometimes.
-- Movement is junky on clients.
+- Movement is janky on clients.
-- Titan Camera Y movement doesn't work.
+- Camera movement doesn't work.
+- GunPlay fully broke in this fork.

 # Credits
 Mainly developed by [Harald](https://www.youtube.com/@harald1)<br>